zhuhaow/libnekit/README.md

 ```

-Everything seems fine, except for one, what if we want to release the socket?
+Everything seems fine, except for one, what if we decide we no longer need the socket?
 For example, this data flow is reading data from remote but our local application encountered an error when processing the stream and can't not proceed.
 It makes little sense to keep the socket (data flow) available, but can we just release it immediately?

 Considering when the socket is destructed it will "cancel any outstanding asynchronous operations associated with the socket", we should be able to just do it, and let boost cancel the pending read request if there is one.